-Guide for Families and Patients with Life-Limiting Disease
+Guide for Families and People with Serious Illness

-This 30 page booklet provides information to guide patients and families through care for chronic or life-limiting illnesses, while they live with the illness and as they approach the end of life.
+This booklet provides information to guide people and families through care for serious or life-shortening illnesses, while people and families live with the illness and as they approach the end of life.

-In this booklet we discuss serious illness and how to cope, how to talk with and work with your doctors and nurses, and how to set goals for your care.
-We also talk about issues many patients and families confront as they approach the end of life.
+In this booklet we discuss serious illness and how to cope, how to talk with and work with your doctors and nurses, and plan your care.
+We also talk about issues many people and families confront as they approach the end of life.

 Palliative Care- Heart Failure Education and Research Trials (PC-HEART)

-This collaborative includes clinicians and researchers in heart failure and palliative care from about 60 sites.
+This collaborative includes clinicians, educators, and researchers in heart failure and palliative care from about 60 sites.